 - to think or conceive of something in a very remote way

 - dream up, to form in the imagination; devise

-Beyond survival and power, I see ‘dreaming’ (imagining desirable futures) and problem solving (making improvements) as the drivers of progress, hope and invention in the heart of the progressive modern human.
+Beyond survival and power, I see ‘dreaming’ (in the context of imagining desirable futures) and problem solving (making improvements) as the drivers of progress, hope and invention in the heart of the modern human.
 To be clear, we are not talking about utopian thinking – there’s something just too unrealistic about utopian thinking.
 That’s why Earth is so interesting, it’s somewhere that exists somewhere equidistant between heaven and hell.

-The curatorial dreaming methodology allows the artist-curator to not only reinvent what exhibition making is, but also step out of disciplinary boundaries in order to explore all manner of worlds they previously had no business being part of.
-What does a political electoral system look like in the hands of a curator?
-What about the working week?
-Butler and Lehrer (2016) ask scholars to imagine their ideal exhibitions as a productive way to channel critique.
-In this respect, the concept of ‘curating research’ is my curatorial dream based on my observations and critique of the current research landscape.
+In their book, Butler and Lehrer (2016) ask scholars to imagine their ideal exhibitions as a productive way to channel critique.
+With this in mind, the concept of ‘curating research’ is my curatorial dream based on my observations of the current research landscape.

 Butler, S. and Lehrer, E. (2016) Curatorial Dreams.
 Montreal: McGill-Queen’s University Press

 Star Trek (1966-69) NBC Television [TV series]